Elvis Sinosic

-Elvis Sinosic (born 13 February 1971) is a retired Australian professional mixed martial artist who competed in the Ultimate Fighting Championship (UFC).
-Sinosic also competed in the Cage Rage Championships, K-1, and Pancrase.
+Elvis Sinosic (born 13 February 1971) is an Australian retired professional mixed martial artist who competed in the Ultimate Fighting Championship (UFC).
+He also competed in the Cage Rage Championships, K-1, and Pancrase.

+Sinosic is currently a political candidate for the Libertarian Party, contesting Bass Hill Ward on Canterbury Bankstown City Council in the 2024 New South Wales local elections.